 5. Reformulate the ink.

-Check with us to decide whether reformulating the Reflex Blue ink by adding drying agents is an option.
+Check with our print shop to decide whether reformulating the Reflex Blue ink by adding drying agents is an option.
 Note that doing so may increase cost and/or compromise the inks on press performance in other ways e.g. it may adversely affect the quality of screen tint areas.

 6. Seal the ink.